ethereumjs/ethereumjs-monorepo/packages/vm/developer.md

 Then:

-`npm run benchmarks`
+`npm run benchmarks -- mainnetBlocks`

-To define the number of samples to be run pass in a number like so: `npm run benchmarks -- 10`
+To define the number of samples to be run pass in a number like so: `npm run benchmarks -- mainnetBlocks:10`

-If you want to get a more detailed look to find bottlenecks we can use [0x](https://github.com/davidmarkclements/0x).
+If you want to get a more detailed look to find bottlenecks we can use [0x](https://github.com/davidmarkclements/0x):

-So run:

 ```
-npm i -g 0x
-0x scripts/benchmarks/mainnetBlocks.js scripts/benchmarks/fixture/blocks-prestate.json
+npm run profiling -- mainnetBlocks:10
 ```

 and open the link it generates.